hksix/Eventr-CapstoneProject/README.md

 * Stage 1: Create SQL database and connect with express router
 * Stage 2: Create data api with separate routers for common CRUD operations needed for frontend functionality
 * Stage 3: Convert direct SQL Queries to sequalize ORM
-* Stage 4: Break modular routes and components into microsystems for scalability
+* Stage 4: Convert modular routes and components into microsystems for scalability